-The Compensation and Governance Committee of our Board identifies, evaluates, and recommends to the Board potential nominees for election to the Board, subject to the Director Nomination Agreement.
+The Compensation and Governance Committee of our Board identifies, evaluates, and recommends to the Board potential nominees for election to the Board.
 In reviewing potential nominees, the Compensation and Governance Committee considers the qualifications of each potential nominee with the qualification standards set forth in its committee charter and in our Corporate Governance Guidelines.
 Specifically, the Compensation and Governance Committee considers, among other things, (i) each potential nominee's past attendance and performance at Board meetings and committee meetings, if applicable, (ii) the nominee's ability to represent all stockholders without a conflict of interest, (iii) the nominee's ability to work in and promote a productive environment, (iv) whether the nominee has sufficient time and willingness to fulfill the substantial duties and responsibilities of a director, (v) whether the nominee has demonstrated the high level of character, ethics, and integrity expected by the Company, (vi) whether the nominee possesses the broad professional and leadership experience and skills necessary to effectively respond to the complex issues encountered by a publicly-traded company, (vii) the nominee's ability to apply sound and independent business judgment, and (viii) the diverse attributes of the nominee.
-The Board membership criteria are set forth in our Corporate Governance Guidelines and Governance Committee travial be under the tabs "Investors > Governance Committee charter, copies of which are available under the tabs "Investors > Governance Committee presents its recommendations to the Board, which selects the final director nominees, subject to the Director Nomination Agreement.
+The Board membership criteria are set forth in our Corporate Governance Guidelines and Compensation and Governance Committee charter, copies of which are available under the tabs "Investors > Governance > Governance Documents" on our website at www.ryanspecialty.com.
+After reviewing the qualifications of potential Board candidates, the Compensation and Governance Committee presents its recommendations to the Board, which selects the final director nominees.

-Upon the recommendation of the Compensation and Governance Committee, and subject to the Director Nomination Agreement, the Board has nominated David P. Bolger, Nicholas D. Cortezi and Robert Le Blanc for election as Class II directors.
 The Company did not pay any fees to any third parties to identify or assist in identifying or evaluating nominees for the Annual Meeting.
 The Compensation and Governance Committee considers stockholder nominees using the same criteria set forth above.
 Stockholders who wish to present a potential nominee to the Compensation and Governance Committee for consideration for election at a future annual meeting of stockholders must provide the Compensation and Governance Committee with notice of the recommendation and certain information regarding the candidate as described in our Bylaws and within the time periods set forth under the caption "Proposals of Stockholders and Communications with our Board."